The Expert Guide to the Best Restaurants in the Woodlands

 Italian / Pizza

 Pallotta’s Italian Grill has been the go-to Italian restaurant for Woodlands’ families for decades.
-A broad menu of well-prepared options means there’s something for everyone, and the friendly, inviting service keeps them coming back.
+A broad menu of tried and true options means there’s something for everyone, and the friendly, inviting service keeps them coming back.
 A wide variety of pastas is a big draw, but uneven execution has been an ongoing problem.
 Reliable soups and salads.
-Innovative specials bring a new dish monthly to a menu that’s full of established favorites.
+Monthly specials bring a new dish to a menu that’s full of established favorites.
 Owner Phil Nicosia treats newcomers like regulars and regulars like family.

 Italian | I-45 Corridor